Updated December 4, 2019

 A day trip to Savannah is nowhere near enough time to truly appreciate all this beautiful and quirky city has to offer.
 My one regret is that I didn’t realize how interesting Savannah was going to be before I visited.
 I should have made arrangements to stay longer.

 If you are planning your trip and wondering if one day is enough in Savannah, it isn’t.
-Try to plan for 2 or 3 days to really experience the best things to do in Savannah.
+Try to plan for 2 or 3 days to really experience the best things to do in Savannah and make sure to explore more fun and cool things to do in Savannah.

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: